It’s time for another Top 7 list, everybody!

 Debuted in 1985

 For those who haven’t read my review of The Christmas Toy months ago or at the very least didn’t know about the plagiarism controversy associated with Toy Story, you’re thinking this: “Oh, come on!
 They don’t even look alike and they’re completely different genders!”.
-They certainly don’t look the same which I’ll agree with the naysayers over there, but I’m going to refute the notion how they aren’t alike in other ways.
+They certainly don’t look the same which I’ll agree with the naysayers over there, but I’m going to refute the notion that they aren’t alike in other ways.
 Let me break it down for those who haven’t seen Jim Henson’s obscure Christmas movie.
 A science fiction toy is a present for a child in a suburban home where toys come to life when the humans aren’t around.
 Said toy is seen to be a threat by another toy (one with orange, black and white as part of their color palette) to possibly replace them as the favorite.
 Flight is associated with the character when it comes to actual powers.
 They legitimately believe they’re on an alien planet, talk like they’re in a sci-fi movie, have robot archenemies, and even have an arrogant disposition that stems from them actually believing they aren’t toys at first, but are suddenly convinced that they actually are by the rest of these playthings.
 This description PERFECTLY fits both the Space Ranger as well as the Queen of the Asteroids and that’s not even debatable.
 Watch The Christmas Toy and I dare you to call me a liar.
 Over the past year or so, I’ve been realizing how unoriginal Pixar has been with their works and Buzz Lightyear isn’t the only Pixar character to be on this list.
 Oh…we’ll get to that OTHER one later.

 Ripoff: Thanos from the Avengers series